scipopt/CSIP/README.md

 Furthermore, users can implement a lazy constraint by implementing a single callback function.

-To compile the CSIP shared library: `make`
+To compile the CSIP shared library run `make`
 **Note** `make` will ask you to provide links to `libscipopt.so` and `scip/src`

-To compile and run the test: `make test`
+To compile and execute the test, run `make test`